 - Keeping the pulse on your real estate investment (research, law changes, check-ins, financial situation, etc.)

 I hope that I have covered plenty of material to assist you in becoming financially independent.
-I have found that being a landlord has helped me paying for my primary residence in addition to paying off my rental properties' mortgage loans, various HOA fees, and taxes.
-Most of the wealthy investors have or had the rental properties.
+I have found that being a landlord has helped me pay for my primary residence in addition to paying off my rental properties' mortgage loans, various HOA fees, and taxes.
+Most of the wealthy investors have or had rental properties.
 It is a sure way to increase your total assets on the way to financial independence.
 It is a proven way to preserve your wealth by investing money into great properties.

 Disclaimer: This article is intended to provide information to interested parties but I am not a real estate professional.
 As I have no knowledge of individual investor circumstances, goals, and/or portfolio concentration or diversification, readers are expected to complete their own due diligence before following any real estate investment strategies or rules mentioned or recommended.
 Please excuse any typos.
 I assure you that I will do my best to correct any errors if they were overlooked.

-If you liked what you see on this site, subscribe for free to get notified about next article.
+If you liked what you see on this site, subscribe for free to get notified about the next article.
 You can find the form below.